 Fact: Creative people thrive when they plan how they’ll use their creativity.

-Creative people – whom we call Creative Giants – need planners that support project management and time management, as well as a system that allows you to schedule creative work during peak times.
-Since I couldn’t find a product on the market that fit my needs or the needs of my clients, I started making my own planners to meet those needs.
+Creative people – whom we call Creative Giants – need planners that support project management and time management, as well as a system that allows them to schedule creative work during peak times.
+Since I couldn’t find a product on the market that fit my needs or the needs of my clients, I started making my own planners.

 Soon after, I started sharing them with my friends and readers, and along the way I experimented, revised, added, deleted, and finally developed a variety of planners that help creative people focus on doing what matters when it needs to be done instead of merely helping them cross stuff off on a list.